AlfrescoLabs/alfresco-docker-extension/README.md

 In Docker Desktop, go to `Preferences > Extensions` and check `Enable Docker Extensions` and `Show Docker Extensions system containers` options

+>> It's not required to enable the option `Show Docker Extensions system containers`.
+But without it, navigation to Container Detail (the (i) icon to the left of every container) is not available.

 ## Running the extension

 Since this Docker Extensions hasn't been yet published, it's required to build and deploy it locally from source code.